Colocolo (tribal chief)

-Colocolo statue, in Estadio Monumental, Santiago de Chile.
+A bust of Colocolo on display at the Estadio Monumental David Arellano, Santiago, Chile.

 Colocolo (from Mapudungun "colocolo", mountain cat) was a Mapuche leader ("cacique lonco") in the early period of the Arauco War.
 He was a major figure in Alonso de Ercilla y Zúñiga's epic poem La Araucana, about the early Arauco War.
-In the poem he was the one that proposed the contest between the rival candidates for Toqui that resulted in the choice of Caupolicán.
-As a historical figure there are some few contemporary details about him.
+In the poem, he was the one that proposed the contest between the rival candidates for Toqui that resulted in the choice of Caupolicán.
+As a historical figure, there are few contemporary details about him.
 Stories of his life were written long after his lifetime and display many points of dubious historical accuracy.

 Mentions in contemporary accounts

 Pedro Mariño de Lobera listed Colocolo as one of the caciques that offered submission to Pedro de Valdivia after the Battle of Penco.
-Jerónimo de Vivar in his Chronicle of the Kingdom of Chile (1558), describes Colocolo as one of the Mapuche leaders with 6,000 warriors and one of the competitors for Toqui of the whole Mapuche army following the Battle of Tucapel.
-Millarapue also a leader of 6,000 men, but old and not a candidate for the leadership, was the one who persuaded them to quit arguing among themselves and settle the matter with a contest of strength between them which resulted in the victory of Caupolicán who became Toqui.
+Jerónimo de Vivar, in his Chronicle of the Kingdom of Chile (1558), describes Colocolo as being a Mapuche leader who had 6,000 warriors and was one of the competitors for Toqui of the whole Mapuche army following the Battle of Tucapel.
+Millarapue was also a leader of 6,000 men, but was old and not a candidate for the leadership, and was the one who persuaded the others to quit arguing among themselves and settle the matter with a contest of strength, which resulted in the victory of Caupolicán who became Toqui.

 Lobera later says Colocolo and Peteguelen were the leaders that discovered the advance of the army of Francisco de Villagra and summoned all the people who could fight from the neighboring provinces to oppose the Spanish in the Battle of Marihueñu.
 He was one of the commanders under Lautaro at the second destruction of Concepción on December 4, 1555.
 He also lists Colocolo as one of Caupolicán's lieutenants in the Battle of Millarapue against García Hurtado de Mendoza.
-Lobera also says he was one of the major leaders of the Arauco area to submit to Mendoza after the Battle of Quiapo and the reestablishment of the fortress of San Felipe de Araucan in 1559.
+Lobera also says that he was one of the major leaders of the Arauco area to submit to Mendoza after the Battle of Quiapo and the reestablishment of the fortress of San Felipe de Araucan in 1559.
 He is also said to have given Mendoza warning of the assassination plot of Mecial.

-Alonso de Góngora Marmolejo in his History of All the Things that Have happened in the Kingdom of Chile mentions Colocolo in 1561 as a principal leader in Arauco and is said to be a friend until death to the Spanish.
+Alonso de Góngora Marmolejo, in his History of All the Things that Have happened in the Kingdom of Chile, mentions Colocolo in 1561 as a principal leader in Arauco and described him as a friend until death to the Spanish.
 He was consulted by Pedro de Villagra about the way to defeat the first outbreak of the second great Mapuche revolt that began that year.
-It says he advised them to storm a fortress the rebels had built and that such a defeat would end the rebellion.
-Later, in the following year after Villagra had evacuated the city of Cañete revealing Spanish weakness, Colocolo was prevailed on by the rebellious Mapuche in Arauco to take command of their army.
-At his order Millalelmo laid siege to the fort of Arauco and other leaders the fort of Los Infantes.
+Marmolejo notes that Colocolo advised them to storm a fortress the rebels had built, and that such a defeat would end the rebellion.
+Later, in the following year after Villagra had evacuated the city of Cañete, revealing Spanish weakness, Colocolo was prevailed upon by the rebellious Mapuche in Arauco to take command of their army.
+At his order, Millalelmo laid siege to the fort of Arauco and other leaders sieged the fort of Los Infantes.